 - April 2014, District of Columbia: $15,285 Verdict: A 63 year-old man was diagnosed with soft tissue cervical and lumbar injuries, as well as aggravation of a pre-existing degenerative disc disease after being rear-ended at an intersection and.
 The driver of the vehicle that struck him was uninsured, so the man filed suit against his uninsured motorist carrier, State Farm.
 Plaintiff claimed the driver failed to keep a proper lookout and failed to maintain an appropriate distance between the vehicles.
 While State Farm did not dispute the at-fault driver, they did dispute the extent of the Plaintiff’s injuries.
 State Farm claimed Plaintiff was not seriously injured and any complaints were related to the pre-existing degenerative disc disease.
 A District of Columbia jury found in favor of the Plaintiff and awarded him $15,285.40.

-- March 2014, Maryland: $61,628 Verdict: A retired insurance executive was driving through the intersection of McGrooder and Newburgh Roads in Catonsville when he was involved in a collision when a driver failed to stop for a stop sign.
+- March 2014, Maryland: $61,628 Verdict: A retired insurance executive was driving through the intersection of McGrooder and Newburgh Roads in Catonsville when he was involved in a car accident when a driver failed to stop for a stop sign.
 He sought medical treatment from his primarily care physician shortly thereafter with complaints of lower back pain and headaches.
 He received physical therapy for aggravation of a prior lumbar fusion and diagnosed with post-concussive syndrome.
 He sued the driver for negligent operation of her vehicle.
 The Defendant admitted liability, but disputed the extent of Plaintiff’s back injuries.
 The arguments were presented in a Baltimore County Circuit Court where a jury rendered a $61,628.35 verdict.

 - January 2014; Maryland: $28,817 Verdict: A 69 year-old woman was riding in the back-seat of her son’s vehicle in Prince George’s County when they were rear-ended by a minivan that swerved into their lane to avoid colliding with a parked vehicle.
 She was taken by ambulance to a local emergency room where she was treated for headaches, lower back pain and left knee pain.
 She visited an orthopedist the following month where MRIs revealed a tear of the left knee and a slipped vertebrae.
 Her injuries required multiple physical therapy sessions and a permanent use of a cane to walk.
 She sued the minivan driver for negligence, claiming he failed to keep a proper lookout.
 The Defendant admitted liability and a Prince George’s County jury awarded the Plaintiff $28,816.59.